tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_5.md

 - Documentation
 - A player is spawned on the map
 - The player can interact with the blocks of the map (destroy and create)
-- The player can collect blocks as resources which is stored in an inventory
+- The player can collect blocks as resources which are stored in an inventory
-- The players resources can be used to upgrade armour and weapon sets
+- The player's resources can be used to upgrade armour and weapon sets
 - The player will have a sidekick (bot) which will help the player by offering advice
 - Code refactoring
 - Enemy projectiles